aya49/202105_sfu_cmpt_127/assignments/05/README.md

 ### Task 02

+Lab 06 practice problem 03 may help you with this task.

 **REQUIREMENT**: write a function in `t0img.c` with the following declaration:
 ```C
 img_result_t imgr_append(imgr_t* im, int expand_row = 0, int val);